hpi-schul-cloud/gamification/README.md

   type: linear
   interval: 100
   # Exponential level steps: The XP required to reach the next level doubles
   # after every level.
-While the first level takes 100 XP, the next level will
+While the second level takes 100 XP, the next level will
   # take 200 XP, then 400 XP, and so on.
   type: exponential
   starting_value: 100